Huangjiu

 Huangjiu is usually pasteurized, aged, and filtered before its final bottling for sale to consumers.
-Pasteurisation removes impurities as well as stabilising the aromatic flavour compounds.
-Maturation process can be complicated but important for the development of the layers of flavours and fragrance.
+The maturation process can be complicated but important for the development of the layers of flavors and fragrance.
 A few brands of premium grade huangjiu could have been aged for up to 20 years.
-Although as huangjius name may suggest, its colour is typically light yellow and orange, but it can in fact range from clear to brown.
-Many famous huangjiu brands use the quality of water involved in the brewing process as a way of advertising, and some consider it to be the most important ingredient.
+As huangjius name suggests, its typical color is typically light yellow and orange, but it can in fact range from clear to brown.
+Many famous huangjiu brands promote the quality of water used in brewing in their advertising, and some consider it to be the most important ingredient.

-Huangjiu is commonly consumed warm, as the richness from the flavour compounds are released better when warm.
+The drink is commonly consumed warm, as the richness from the flavor compounds are released better when warm.
 In summer, it is popular to drink sweet huangjiu chilled or on ice.
 Liaojiu (料酒) is a type of huangjiu used in cooking, an example of this being the liaojiu-type of Shaoxing rice wine.
-Major producers of huangjiu include China and Taiwan.
+Major producers of huangjiu include mainland China and Taiwan.

 History

 Huangjiu in Chinese society had perhaps the same level of influence as beer in the European societies throughout history.
-Archaeology has established that ancient Chinese people once brewed some form of alcohol similar to beer, however with the invention of the brewing method utilising qu, huangjiu rapidly replaced the prototypic beer in ancient China and beer-like beverages fell out of fashion as the ancient Chinese drinkers preferred tastes of huangjiu.
-As beer was completely forgotten in China until the 19th century when the Germans re-introduced a brewery in Qingdao which later became the producer of today's famous Tsingtao beer, huangjiu has always been the nation's favourite type of brewed alcoholic beverage (whereas baijiu has been the nation's favourite spirit or liquor).
+Archeology has established that ancient Chinese people once brewed some form of alcohol similar to beer in China, however with the invention of the brewing method using qu, huangjiu rapidly replaced the prototypic beer in ancient China and beer-like beverages fell out of fashion as the ancient Chinese drinkers preferred tastes of huangjiu.
+As beer was completely forgotten in China until the 19th century, when the Germans reintroduced a brewery in Qingdao (then romanized as Tsingtao) which later became the producer of today's famous Tsingtao beer, huangjiu has always been the nation's favorite type of brewed alcoholic beverage (whereas baijiu has been the nation's favorite spirit or liquor).

-The earliest form of huangjiu was supposedly devised by Dukang during the reign of Shaokang of the Xia.
+The earliest form of huangjiu was supposedly devized by Du Kang during the reign of Shaokang of the Xia.
 Dukang was subsequently deified as the Chinese god of wine.
-His son Heita is sometimes said to have accidentally invented chinkiang vinegar when his forgetfulness allowed a vat to spoil.
+His son Heita is sometimes said to have accidentally invented Zhenjiang vinegar when his forgetfulness allowed a vat to spoil.

 Today, huangjiu has a great presence throughout China, especially in the Jiangnan area.
 Most well-known huangjiu varieties include Guyue longshan, Kuaijishan and Tapai from Shaoxing, Huiquan jiu from Wuxi.

 Huangjiu varieties

-Huangjiu is produced widely throughout China.
-There is a great variety of huangjiu, depends on the dryness, the qu, and the production method.
+Huangjiu is produced widely throughout China, in a variety of styles, which reflect the wine's sugar content, the starter/innoculent (or qu) used, and its production method.